syntax53/Nightmare-Redux/README.md

 ------------------------------------------
 -NEW: mapping overhaul: more options, more sizes, follow up/down exits, faster
 -NEW: can now open multiple copies of the editors
--NEW: create a blank update file (for testing, don’t gotta compile everytime)
+-NEW: create a blank update file (for testing, don't gotta compile everytime)
 -NEW: build monster group/index list, used in map to show monster regen
 -NEW: new field discovered in room DB: gang house number
 -NEW: chest cash drops fields on item editor (thx Locke Cole)